Yamaha Wolverine SxS with Winch

 The big issue is that all cables eventually wear and break.
 As steel cable wears, it frays and destroys your hands, making it harder to work with.
 Add in some rust, and now it’s also very messy.
 When the cable does break, you may need to cut and clamp it.
 Cutting the cable is not the easiest thing to do.
 Repairing a steel winch cable is time-consuming and requires parts and tools.
 Neither of which is fun to do in the bush.

 Synthetic cable is soft and super easy to work with.
-When the line snaps, it’s a matter of tying a new knot onto your winch hook.
+When the synthetic line snaps, it’s a matter of tying a new knot onto your winch hook.
 No different than working with rope, repairs take only minutes.

 Converting to Synthetic Cable

 If you buy a winch with a synthetic cable, life is good and future replacements are simple.
 Converting from steel to synthetic for the above reasons requires an extra step.
-The steel cable will have likely damaged the winch’s fairleads – which in turn will shred and destroy your shiny and expensive new synthetic cable.
+The steel cable will have likely damaged the winch’s fairleads – which in turn will shred and destroy your shiny and expensive new synthetic line.
 Be sure to inspect and replace your fairleads if damaged on the conversion.

 Be Prepared for the Worst-Case Scenario